oppia/oppia-web-developer-docs/Contributing-code-to-Oppia.md

    * (Optional) Consider setting up [automatic auth](https://help.github.com/articles/caching-your-github-password-in-git/) so you don't have to type in a username and password each time you push a change.
 Note that this isn't an issue if you use SSH.

-5. On your browser, consider bookmarking the [[guide to making pull requests|Make-a-pull-request]] for easy reference later, as well as the ["my issues" page](https://github.com/issues/assigned) (so that you can keep track of the issues assigned to you).

 6. Familiarize yourself with the resources linked to from the sidebar of this page, especially the [[overview of the codebase|Overview-of-the-Oppia-codebase]], the [[coding style guide|Coding-style-guide]], and the [[Frequently Asked Questions|Frequently-Asked-Questions]].
 You don't have to read all the other stuff right now, but it's a good idea to be aware of what's available, so that you can refer to it later if needed.

-7. Say hi and introduce yourself on [GitHub Discussions](https://github.com/oppia/oppia/discussions/16715)!

-8. Take up your first Oppia issue (probably from the list of [good first issues](https://github.com/oppia/oppia/labels/good%20first%20issue))!
-You can find more details below.
-(Make sure to read and follow the [[PR instructions|Make-a-pull-request]] closely so that your PR review proceeds smoothly.)
+7. Take up your first Oppia starter issue!
+(See [below](https://github.com/oppia/oppia/wiki/Contributing-code-to-Oppia#finding-something-to-do) on how to do this.)
+Make sure to read and follow the [[PR instructions|Make-a-pull-request]] closely so that your PR review proceeds smoothly.

+    * In your browser, consider bookmarking the [[guide to making pull requests|Make-a-pull-request]] for easy reference later, as well as the ["my issues" page](https://github.com/issues/assigned) (so that you can keep track of the issues assigned to you).

     * Facing any problems (including non-coding ones)?
 Please feel free to create a [GitHub Discussion](https://github.com/oppia/oppia/discussions) and get help from the Oppia community.
 You can use this avenue for asking anything -- questions about any issue, who to contact for specific things, etc.

     * We also have onboarding mentors who would be more than happy to help you take your first steps in open source.
-If you like, you can apply for a mentor [here](https://forms.gle/udsRP4WQgLcez9Zm8).
+If you'd like individual support, feel free to request a mentor [using this form](https://forms.gle/udsRP4WQgLcez9Zm8).

-9. When you have merged PRs that correspond to two different pre-existing GitHub issues, please fill in [this form](https://forms.gle/NxPjimCMqsSTNUgu5) to become an Oppia collaborator!
+8. When you have merged PRs that correspond to two different pre-existing GitHub issues, please fill in [this form](https://forms.gle/NxPjimCMqsSTNUgu5) to become an Oppia collaborator!
 This will grant you access to the repository, and allow you to join a team.
 (But please don't create your own issues and then make PRs for them -- that won't count.)

 ## Developing your skills